What to eat Kenya? culinary specialties and gastronomy

 Smokers Smokers Kenya

-Smoking is prohibited in all public places, and therefore in restaurants, outside the areas dedicated to this purpose, often on the terrace or outside the establishment.
+Smoking is prohibited in all public places, and therefore in restaurants, except in designated areas, often on the terrace or outside the establishment.

 Take a break Kenya